 Should I start a poetry press?

 It's a question I've been pondering for the last year.
 If I did start one, it would be something small and accessible for my immediate poetry community.
-Say, for example, 5 curated poems per month via email.
+Say, for example, a curated poem once per month via email.

 There's no money in poetry, so it'd have to be something with a relatively low impact on my day-to-day life that is also scalable in case I want to adapt it into poetry e-books or something of that nature.
 But it should also live online so that those featured in it can link out to it to showcase their work.
 As a poet myself, I know there's a lot of value in that.